R-sfari/docker-identidock/README.md

 Simple identicon server based on monsterid from Kevin Gaudin.

-From "Using Docker" book by Adrian Mouat published by O'Reilly Media.
+From ["Using Docker"](http://shop.oreilly.com/product/0636920035671.do) by Adrian Mouat published by O'Reilly Media.